shakacode/react_on_rails_pro/docs/how-react-server-components-work.md

-# How React Server Components works
+# How React Server Components work

 React Server Components (RSC) enable server-side component execution with client-side streaming.
 This document explains the underlying mechanisms and technical details of how RSC works under the hood.